 Lopez as an expert and author of a respected works, published for the first time in 1561 under the title Libro de la invencion liberal, y arte del juego del Axedrez.

 The audience of the work is such that a translation into Italian was published in 1584.
-This Italian edition shows the chessboard and six chess piece figures.

 An adaptation in French, very reduced, will appear in 1609 under the title 'The game of chess', with its scientific and practical invention.